-Course Materials
+Required Course Materials

 - Robert H. Donaldson and Vidya Nadkarni, The Foreign Policy of Russia: Changing Systems, Enduring Interests.
-Routledge; 6th edition (2018) [please make sure it is the 6th edition] - Margarita M. Balmaceda, Russian Energy Chains: The Remaking of Technopolitics from Siberia to Ukraine to the European Union (New York: Columbia University Press, 2021) - Other Course Materials (including journal articles and other readings) will be listed in "Instructional Materials" folder within the modules.
+Routledge; 7th edition (2023) [please make sure it is the 7th edition].
+ISBN:978-1032398556. - Margarita M. Balmaceda, Russian Energy Chains: The Remaking of Technopolitics from Siberia to Ukraine to the European Union (New York: Columbia University Press, 2021). - Other Course Materials (including journal articles and other readings) will be listed in "Instructional Materials" folder within the modules.
+Unless otherwise noted, all additional articles are either available electronically at the SHU library or as pdfs.
+Please search the SHU library for electronic articles.